Shane R. Stewart

 Estate Administration – Administering an estate refers to the process which occurs when an individual’s property must be transferred and distributed after his or her death with the assistance of a Probate Court.
 Many assets pass to other people upon death without court oversight, such as assets held by a trust, real estate owned with a joint tenant with rights of survivorship, jointly held bank accounts, bank accounts held in trust for (ITF) or pay or transfer on death (POD or TOD), or life insurance and 401K’s that have either a beneficiary designation or designations.
 However, if an individual dies owning property in his or her own name, probate administration will be necessary whether the individual died without a will (intestate) or having a will (testate).
 Our office is able to assist executors, administrators and families in navigating the rules of the probate process.

 Trust Administration – Many clients establish a living trust as a component of their estate plans.
 While the individual creating a revocable trust typically retains control of the trust assets, circumstances become more complicated when the trust creator dies or is unable to act as trustee.
 At this time, the successor trustee’s duties may be significantly more complex than those of the original creator, and potential liability may occur if the successor fails to follow the necessary procedures and directions of the creator.
-Our office regularly assists trustees though the transitional process of trust administration by advising clients as to the legal responsibilities of trustees and educating them about state specific laws relating to trust administration.
+Our office regularly assists trustees through the transitional process of trust administration by advising clients as to the legal responsibilities of trustees and educating them about state specific laws relating to trust administration.

 Probate Litigation